kiwiKodo/EO_Phoenix/README.md

 ## Configuration

-The app is designed to work with the **EO Phoenix Editor** desktop application:
+The app is designed to work with the **EO Phoenix Editor** desktop application (but is not required):

-1. Create settings and prepare media using [EO Phoenix Editor](https://github.com/kiwiKodo/EO_Phoenix-Editor)
+1. Follow the setup instructions in the [EO Phoenix Editor](https://github.com/kiwiKodo/EO_Phoenix-Editor)
-2. Copy the `eo-settings.json` file and media folders to the device's SD card
+2. Copy the `settings.json` file and media folders to the device's SD card
 3. Insert the SD card into the EO2 Photo Frame
 4. The app will automatically load settings and start the slideshow

+If you don't use the EO Phoenix Editor to create the settings.json, you must download and manually edit the [default-settings.json](https://github.com/kiwiKodo/EO_Phoenix/blob/master/default-settings.json) from this repo

 ### Settings File Location
-- **Default**: `/SD card/EoPhoenix/eo-settings.json`
+- **Default**: `/SD card/EoPhoenix/settings.json`
 - The app looks for settings on the external SD card

 ### Media Folder